DMTF/Redfish-Interface-Emulator/README.md

 ## Dynamic emulation
 The emulator was designed to support dynamic resources.
 This requires that Python code exists for each dynamic resource.
 Resources which are static and dynamic can co-exist in an emulator.
 This means one can straddle static vs dynamic emulation, with some resources static while others are dynamic.

+Dynamic resource implementations which have been implemented are provided in the Appendix.

 The following outlines the overall process.
 More complete documentation is in a Word document in the ./doc directory.

-To automate step #1 and #2, below, code generators exists in the ./codegen directory.
+To expedite the creation of the API-file and template file, the code generators for both files are described.

 ### Manually creating a dynamic resource
 A dynamic resource is made by creating a template-file and an API-file for the resource.